 - You could double the quantities - if you want a big batch of scones! - they freeze well.

 Turn the oven up to its highest setting , say, 220 C / 390 F (as long as it is hot!).
 Pre-heat a baking tray.
 (No grease or flour on tray yet.)
 Sift the flour and salt into a bowl.
 Most recipes say rub in the butter or margarine into the flour - but I hardy rub it.
 Like granny did, I start off using a knife - as it helps to keep the mixture cold.
 Or use the food processor.
 Blitz it!

 Remember - it is better not to over-handle the mixture.
 Granny had cold hands - this surely helped!
 (Her pastry was light as a feather too!)
 Then add the beaten egg and some of the milk - mix with the knife too at this point.
 Add some vanilla essence at this point - though I don't think granny would have used such an exotic ingredient!
 Then add the rest of milk to get the mixture to bind - do not make the mixture too wet.
 It should come together in a softish ball.
 Obviously, if it's sloppy, you'll not be able to cut out your scones!

 Flatten the ball gently with your hands.
 I usually have the ball at least 1.5 inches thick.
 Remove the hot tray from oven and sprinkle with a little flour.
 Place scones on tray and bake for about 10 minutes, depending on your oven.
 I place the tray near the top of my oven.

 These scones are nicest eaten the same day.
-The next day they are okay, but after that, they are best toasted.
+The next day they are okay, but after that, they don't taste so fresh.
 They freeze very well though.
-The original Granny's scones were an exception though - it may have been the sour milk or the knife - I recall hers were soft and tasty even 2 or 3 days later.
+My Granny's scones were an exception - it may have been the sour milk or the knife - I recall that hers were soft and tasty even two or three days later.
 I have never quite managed to reproduce that texture.
-They toast well too - if a day or two old.
-Nice with marmalade for breakfast.
+But they toast well - if a day or two old.
+Nice with marmalade or Scottish heather honey for breakfast!